open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 these natively.

-"That's what we do right now, and I use an OTel component that I work on called the target allocator to distribute those targets, which is a pretty efficient way of getting all that data," says Jacob.
+"That's what we do right now, and I use an OTel component that I work on called the Target Allocator to distribute those targets, which is a pretty efficient way of getting all that data," says Jacob.

 "We also use daemonsets that we run in our clusters to get that data in